battle-tactics-strategies

 Deception in the Information Age

-Japanese radio silence and fake naval deployments at Midway, though ultimately penetrated, remain textbook examples of operation security (OPSEC).
-Modern information warfare units—whether U.S. Army PsyOps, Chinese “Three Warfares,” or Russian “Reflexive Control”—all employ misdirection and camouflage.
-The Japanese use of dummy airfields and dummy ships in 1944 presaged today’s decoys like inflatable tanks and fraudulent electromagnetic signatures.
-The lesson from Japan: deception is most effective when combined with speed.
-Modern multi-domain operations (MDO) emphasize tempo to keep adversaries off balance—a principle the Imperial Navy understood intuitively.
+Japanese radio silence and fake naval deployments at Midway remain textbook examples of operational security (OPSEC).
+Though American codebreakers penetrated Japanese communications, the Japanese effort to deceive remains instructive.
+Modern information warfare units—whether U.S. Army psychological operations, China’s “Three Warfares,” or Russia’s “Reflexive Control” doctrine—all employ misdirection and camouflage.
+The Japanese use of dummy airfields and dummy ships in 1944 presaged today’s decoys, such as inflatable tanks and fraudulent electromagnetic signatures.

 Case Studies and Examples